yatshunlee/Movie-Recommendation-Sys/README.md

 # Movie-Recommendation-Sys
+It is a group project of SDSC5003 Storing and Retrieving Data.
+Our project is to build a web-based movie recommendation system.
+You can search any movie, like and comment, and look for some recommendation on the website.
+The dataset is from https://grouplens.org/datasets/movielens/ and poster images from IMDB website.

-Using dataset from https://grouplens.org/datasets/movielens/ to build a recommendation system by KNN.
-Besides, for future update, we can also use matrix completion technique to make a better prediction: like iterative soft threshold SVD or even deep latent factor model.
+I built a recommendation system by KNN (collaborative filtering).
+Besides, for future update, we can use matrix completion technique to make a better prediction: like iterative soft threshold SVD or even deep latent factor model.

 Demo: https://www.youtube.com/watch?v=qJIU_dSHxOY&t=33s&ab_channel=YatshunLee